Shark APEX DuoClean Zero-M Review

 This vacuum did an essentially perfect job when it came to cleaning flour and rice off of our sample of laminate flooring.
 It didn't fling the rice around at all and even cleaned flour out of the tiny cracks between boards.
 It continued its perfect performance in our cereal and oatmeal tests, collecting all of the Cheerios and oats without any issues at all.
 The APEX DuoClean proved to be a phenomenal hard floor cleaning machine.

-For the remaining 10% of the final score, we evaluated how well each vacuum did at cleaning up pet hair.
-We distributed five grams of pet hair on a section of medium-pile carpet, then scored each vacuum on the percentage of hair successfully picked up.
+Weighing only 10% of the final score, we measured the amount of pet hair each vacuum picked up.
+To do this, we distributed five grams of pet hair on a section of medium-pile carpet, then scored each vacuum on the percentage of hair successfully picked up.

-The APEX finished with another phenomenal performance, collecting 96% of the hair we laid out.
+The APEX sucked up 96% of the hair we dropped on the floor.
 Although, there were some clumps left behind on the carpet left on one side.
 Still, the clumps were easily swept up with just one more pass.

 Should You Buy the Shark APEX DuoClean Zero-M?

 If you want the best upright vacuum on the market, and your budget allows it, then you need to look no further than the Shark APEX DuoClean Zero-M. You cannot get a better balance of performance, features, handling, or a more user-friendly experience from any other model available to date.

 What Other Upright Vacuums Should You Consider?